Piano Recital: Oxana Shevchenko

 - Bedřich Smetana (1824 – 1884): Aus der Heimat (From my Native Country), JB 1:118 — II.
 Andantino — Moderato

 Unfortunately, Rashid Adeyemo did not make it to the recital.
 Instead, the music school called in a substitute violinist, Noriko Kawamura, to play Rashid’s part in these two pieces.
-This had the advantage that it did not leave a hole in the program—though of course it did not fit the original intent and purpose of the pre-program.
+This had the advantage that it did not leave a hole in the program.
+However, of course, it did not fit the original intent and purpose of the pre-program.
 Given that the rehearsal time for the two partners was minimal (the change was announced only on the previous day), and his young age, Bowin (who would be playing the cello in the pre-program to Oxana Shevchenko’s recital in Uster on the following day!) managed his part quite well—thanks for playing!

 Emanuel Brun, Harp